 - Maintain the gardens, woodlands, and communal areas.

-- Paint the outside of the houses every 4 years.
+- Paint the outside of the houses on a regular schedule.

 - Clean the windows every month.